ashishkhar/LLM-and-NLP-for-CTI/readme.md

-To create a `README.md` file for your project based on the content of your uploaded HTML file, here's a draft that includes the key details and functionalities from the project:

----

 # STIX Viewer

 This repository hosts the **STIX Viewer**, a web application designed to visualize and interact with STIX data in a structured and user-friendly manner.
 The viewer provides multiple functionalities, including extracting indicators, managing STIX data, running commands, and toggling between different forms of data input and visualization.